The Recovery Narratives Project

 What is recovery?
 That’s the question that started me on this project.
 I wanted to know what makes recovery possible and what recovery makes possible, and I wanted to learn it from those who live it.
 The project website has lots more about its purposes and procedures.

 I started working on the project in early 2016 and began doing interviews in 2017.
-I’ve collected 45 interviews in the US and consider these interviews Phase 1.
+I’ve collected 43 interviews in the US and consider these interviews Phase 1.
 The related sabbatical task is qualitative analysis of the interviews.
 That means that I am employing methods that let me distinguish patterns or themes among the interview responses.
-I’m using an approach called Grounded Theory.
+I’m using an approach that arises from phenomenology.

 - Cork, Ireland